See what the Dodow sleep aid can do for your sleepless nights

-You may have trouble falling asleep at night, like me and countless others.
+If you're like myself and countless others, you may have trouble falling asleep at night.
 Dodow is looking to change that, one insomniac at a time, with its sleep aid that focuses on calm breathing.

 The device aims to help you relax and clear your mind as you prepare to fall asleep.
 It takes the form of a small disk, and tapping on the top will activate a slowly pulsing blue light.
 This dim light projects onto your ceiling to help you pace your breath.